mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 is not a problem, as the correction is given by a ratio and there is no spin-flip scattering to depolarize the beam.
 The polarization efficiencies are calculated from ratios of non-spin-flip to spin-flip scattering, hence absolute numbers are not necessary.

 First, the data is normalised to monitor 1 (M1).
-Then, if the necessary inputs of container and absorber (please note this is a different measurement than mentioned in the `Transmission` section) measurements are provided, the background can be subtracted from the data:
+Then, if the necessary inputs of empty container and absorber (please note this is a different measurement than mentioned in the `Transmission` section) measurements are provided, the background can be subtracted from the data:

 .. math:: \dot{I_{B}} = \dot{I} - T\dot{E} - (1-T) \dot{C},